AdElisium/hub/index.md

 Notes on how education should be in the world and how to reform schools.

+- Thoughts
+- Ideas
+- Purpose of Education
+- What should a school teach?
+- Math
+- Data

 ## [Business]({{site.baseurl}}{% link business/business_index.md %})

 Everything related to making money and things I do in life.

+- Trading
+- Selling
+- Startups